 Through mindful breath, I have cultivated awareness of my self within my greater surroundings.
 My breath can steady me when I feel myself reacting.
 I can better center, observe and then make conscious and thoughtful decisions.

-By creating EcoArt, emotions can be externalized.
+By creating EcoArt, emotions can be externalized, without care for the end product of our creation process.
 Which, for me, opens my focus to processing my feelings.
 Sometimes, I do so with materials gathered from nature; leaves, stones, flowers, dirt.
 Sometimes I do so with impressions and inspirations collected from nature walks; the wind moving water in whirling patterns, thorny thickets with bright red berries, tall trees a chattering with squirrels and birds, a butterfly lilting in air currents toward an attractive blossom, lichen fanning off a felled log.
 Other times, I capture these impressions and attractions physically, with a camera, and later return to the visual residue of that experience.

 I may paint, I may draw, I may construct; in the end, it is the contemplative process of creating that attracts me.
 And hey, sometimes I surprise myself and experience a desire to share my final product with others; mumbling “Wow, that’s pretty cool!”.
 Regardless, I become a touch more whole, energized and present through my EcoArt activity.
 I quiet down my inner chatter; sensing, observing, experiencing.

 Throughout my EcoArt experience, I have found vehicle to calm my tsunami -like reactions and process my emotion.
 I no longer respond from a place of want.
 Rather, my foundation is one of connected harmony.
 My sense of disconnect is replaced with connection; my anxiety, grief, anger, frustration soothes out like a still pond.
 I am present in this moment; better able to process and move forward.